pyTooling/Actions/doc/JobTemplate/CoverageCollection.rst

 4. Run unit tests and collect code coverage
 5. Convert coverage data to a Cobertura XML file
 6. Convert coverage data to a HTML report
+7. Upload HTML report as an artifact
-7. Publish Cobertura file to CodeCov
+8. Publish Cobertura file to CodeCov
-8. Publish Cobertura file to Codacy
+9. Publish Cobertura file to Codacy

 **Preconditions:**